You’ve probably heard the phrase “self-care”– it’s a pretty popular buzzword.

 3. Rest and relax.

-Take a nap, go to bed 15 minutes earlier, meditate, start a gratitude journal, do breathing exercises, color, watch fish swimming, spend quiet time by yourself, get a massage (what about a water massage or chair massage?), try a salt float or soak in the tub.
+Take a nap, go to bed 15 minutes earlier, meditate, start a gratitude journal, do breathing exercises, color, watch fish swimming, spend quiet time by yourself (use earplugs or silencing headphones), get a massage (what about a water massage or chair massage?), try a salt float or soak in the tub.

 Do what helps you to relax and recharge.